 Populations in some areas display sexual dichromatism where male geckos may appear more brown-grey in colour, with green markings.
 Some of these males appear outwardly similar to Starred geckos (Naultinus stellatus) from the Nelson Lakes area, but can be separated by having a blue versus pink tongue.

 The lifespan of West Coast green gecko is largely unknown.
 Other Naultinus species typically reach up to 25 years.

 Ecology and habitat

-West coast green gecko are diurnal (active during the day) and arboreal (tree dwelling), inhabiting scrubland and forested areas, in particular occupying the foliage of trees and shrubs, including manuka and kanuka trees.
-All green geckos have prehensile tails which act as a climbing aid.
+West coast green gecko are diurnal (active during the day) and arboreal (tree dwelling), in common with other green geckos they have a prehensile tail which acts as a third limb / climbing aid when moving through their habitat.

 Green gecko are viviparous, giving birth to one or two live young in autumn.
 In captivity west coast green gecko typically give birth in April/May.
 Sexual maturity is reached between one and two years.
 Some keepers have noticed that green gecko in captivity appear to express ‘choice’ as to when to mate and reproduce according to conditions (D. Keall, personal communication, September 22, 2016).

 The diet of West Coast green geckos is omnivorous, and consists primarily of invertebrates such as flies, beetles, spiders and moths.
 Green geckos are generally ‘sit and wait’ predators for invertebrates, however will forage for soft berries and nectar from native flowers within their home range.